What is FPS (Frames Per Second)?

 - Can you set up multiple video streams?
 If so, you can set remote viewing streams to lower frame rates while local viewing can stream the video with a higher frame rate

 - Will you use motion detection?
-You can set the camera to record video with a low frame rate to reduce the impact on network bandwidth, and only use higher frame rates when motion is detected and clear video is necessary
+You can set the camera to record video with a low frame rate to reduce the impact on network bandwidth, and only use a higher frame rate when motion is detected and clear video is necessary

-Most surveillance cameras and systems allow you to customize the frames per second settings, but be aware that most cameras have a maximum setting of 30 fps.
+Most surveillance cameras and systems allow you to customize the frame per second settings, but be aware that most cameras have a maximum setting of 30 fps.